 On Friday 15th March 1907 Mr Noel Bagley sadly passed away after suffering from Pnuemonia at his home at Abertillery.

-Not long after his death, his wife Amy Emmaline and children moved from Abertillery to live with her mother Priscilla Johnson at No9 Providential Place, Newtown, Peterborough, who also at this time was a widow.
+Not long after his death, his wife Amy Emmaline and children moved from Abertillery to live with her mother Mrs Priscilla Johnson at No9 Providential Place, Newtown, Peterborough, who at this time was also a widow.

 Mr Lewis Reynold Rogers of Rogers Buildings, Abertillery 1857-1894.

 Mr L. R. Rogers was a tradesman and proprietor of the Abertillery Tea Exchange, Rogers Buildings Cwm Street, Abertillery (opposite Bon Marche).
 He was a member of The Abertillery Market and Public Hall Co Ltd, was founder of the Abertillery Chamber of Trade, was President of the local Liberal and Labour Association and also Chairman of the Abertillery Local Board.

 In April 1894 Mr Rogers had been inspecting the site of the proposed Cwmtillery Reservoir for the Council and was taken ill, he took to his bed and never recovered.